thegymnasium/seemingly-seamless/graveyard.md

 </pre>

 Notes:
-Here's an example of how we handle the site meta - those unseen elements that are so useful for SEO and web crawling spiders sent by search engines such as Google, Yahoo, Bing, etc, ad nauseam
+Here’s an example of how we handle the site meta - those unseen elements that are so useful for SEO and web crawling spiders sent by search engines such as Google, Yahoo, Bing, etc, ad nauseam

-Oh wait, what's Twitter doing there?
+Oh wait, what’s Twitter doing there?

-Let's cancel that.
+Let’s cancel that.

 ------